1Password to rule them all, and in the darkness bind them.

 Verdict: Should You Go For 1Password?

-It has a great track record, completely reliable, it’s never been hacked before, and it has the best security measures we’ve seen so far on a password manager.
+It has a great track record of reliability, has never been hacked before, and has some of the best security measures we’ve seen so far on a password manager.

 Setting up was so easy and using it was really quite effortless.